-It’s not always easy to understand if you are having a drop in milk supply, particularly if you are breastfeeding elusively.
+It’s not always easy to understand if your milk supply is dropping, particularly if you are breastfeeding elusively.
 It might be a bit easier if you are also pumping, as you can measure the amount of milk you produce.

-Below are all the possible signs that your supply has suddenly decreased.
+Below are all the possible signs that your milk supply is decreasing:

 - Baby isn’t gaining enough weight